 Those involved in graphene research hope that ultimately commercial applications for the material will be developed, spurring advances that will make mass production of the material a reality.

-In terms of market growth, according to Grand View Research, the graphene market saw revenues of US$78.7 million in 2019 and is projected to grow at a compound annual growth rate of 38.7 percent between 2020 and 2027.
-The report notes that multinational companies are the core drivers of demand for the ultralight and durable material.
+In terms of market growth, according to Grand View Research, the graphene market saw revenues of US$78.7 million in 2019 and is projected to grow at a compound annual growth rate of 38.7 percent between 2020 and 2027 to reach US$1.08 billion.
+Multinational companies are the core drivers of demand for the material.

 This is an updated version of an article originally published by the Investing News Network in 2015.